 - How long can you can you survive without income?
 If you don’t have any money saved, you should not even consider starting a business.
 It will cost more and take longer than you think for your business to turn a profit.
 At the very least you should have enough money saved to pay your bills for 6-12 months.

 - Does your spouse approve?
-If your significant is not on board, you will fight two battles.
+If your significant other is not on board, you will fight two battles.
 One at home and the other in your business.
 Business is hard enough.
-Don’t sacrifice your personal relationship for a business.
+Don’t sacrifice your relationship for business.